chargebyte/everest-chargebyte/README.md

 ```

-Under the 'build' directory, change the directory to the path were the tests are compiled and use CTest
+Under the 'build' directory, change the directory to the path where the tests are compiled and use CTest

 ```bash